tc39/proposal-ses/README.md

-Now that `Function.prototype.toString` will give a [reliably evaluable string](http://tc39.github.io/Function-prototype-toString-revision/) that can be sent, SES provides a safe way for the receiver to evaluate it, in order to reconsitute that function's call behavior in a safe manner.
+Now that `Function.prototype.toString` will give a [reliably evaluable string](http://tc39.github.io/Function-prototype-toString-revision/) that can be sent, SES provides a safe way for the receiver to evaluate it, in order to reconstitute that function's call behavior in a safe manner.
 Say we have a `RemotePromise` constructor that makes a [remote promise for an object that is elsewhere](https://github.com/kriskowal/q-connection), potentially on another machine.
 Below, assume that the `RemotePromise`